 FHA: FHA is an acronym used to describe the Fair Housing Administration which is an agency of the United States Department of Housing and Urban Development otherwise known as HUD.
 It guarantees certain loans obtained by qualified buyers.

-Foreclosure: A Foreclosure will occur will occur when a borrow can no longer meet their monthly mortgage payments.
+Foreclosure: A Foreclosure will occur will occur when a borrower can no longer meet their monthly mortgage payments.
 The lender typically sells the property so that he can get a return on his investment.

 Inspection Contingency: An Inspection Contingency is exactly how it sounds.
 The sale is contingent on nothing coming up on the inspection that would cause the buyer to back out.
 This time frame is provided for buyers to do any and all inspections that they deem necessary.
 Once all Contingencies have been released the buyer is still able to withdraw from a transaction however their Earnest Money Deposit is forfeited to the seller.
 If a buyer withdraws before contingencies have been released their Earnest Money Deposit will be returned to them.

 Inspections: Inspections are done by professionals specializing in a specific area.
 A report will be issued by the inspector that outlines what they found when they inspected the property.
 The most common inspections done in the Russian River area are Home inspection, Pest Inspection, Septic Inspection, and Well Inspection.
-However, Millar and Company recommends that you do any and all inspections that you deem necessary so that you feel comfortable in your investment.
+However, Millar and Company recommend that you do any and all inspections that you deem necessary so that you feel comfortable in your investment.

 Lender: A lender is the individual, bank, or company that is offering the mortgage loan to the borrower.